Search our Site:

 Manitoba's World Heritage Site Nomination

 Neighbouring First Nations on Manitoba's east side have nominated their traditional lands to be protected from development.
-They signed an Accord in 2002, committing them to work together for the protection of their lands.
+They signed an Accord in 2002, committing to work together for protection of their lands.
 Members of the Accord include four First Nations in Manitoba, and one First Nation in Ontario.
 As part of the process to secure both self-management and protection for their traditional lands, the Accord First Nations decided to pursue World Heritage Site status for their lands.
 Proposed World Heritage Site

 CBC WHS proposed map